brentley/ecsworkshop/content/frontend/tabs/cdk.md

 {{%expand "Command Line" %}}

-- In a loop, using the aws cli, let's compare the tasks running vs tasks desired.
+- Compare the tasks running vs tasks desired.
 As the load increases on the frontend service, we should see these counts eventually increase up to 10.
 This is autoscaling happening in real time.
+Please note that this step will take a few minutes.
+Feel free to run this in one terminal, and move on to the next steps in another terminal.

 ```bash
 while true; do sleep 3; aws ecs describe-services --cluster container-demo --services ecsdemo-frontend | jq '.services[] | "Tasks Desired: \(.desiredCount) vs Tasks Running: \(.runningCount)"'; done
 ```

-- Now that we've seen the service autoscale out, let's stop the load test and watch the count drop back down to our original desired count.
+- Now that we've seen the service autoscale out, let's stop the running while loop.
+Simply press `control + c` to cancel.

+- Time to cancel the load test.
+By prepending our command with `&`, we instructed it to run in the background.
+Bring it back to the foreground, and stop it.
+To stop it, type the following:

+    - `fg`
+    - `control + c`

+- NOTE: To ensure application availability, the service scales out proportionally to the metric as fast as it can, but scales in more gradually.
+For more information, see the [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-autoscaling-targettracking.html)

 {{% /expand %}}

 {{%expand "Console" %}}
 - Coming soon!
 {{% /expand %}}

 {{% /expand %}}